 “Storing carbon in the forests is low-hanging fruit, just letting it stay there, because carbon in the forest is carbon that’s not in the atmosphere,” Law said.

 In his final days of office, President Bill Clinton enacted the “roadless rule,” which protects 58.5 million acres of land in the U.S. forest system across 38 states from development, including the Tongass.
 But in 2003, the Bush administration tried to unsuccessfully roll back the regulation through the courts.

 “The roadless rule has hurt the timber industry, which now consists of just a handful of small, family-owned forest products companies.
-It also affects mining, transportation, energy and more,” Sen. Dan Sullivan, a Republican of Alaska, said in a statement.
+It also affects mining, transportation, energy and more,” Sen. Murkowski said in an op-ed for the Washington Post.

 But critics have noted that the logging industry in southeastern Alaska employs just under 1% of people in the region.
 Fisheries and tourism together provide a quarter of jobs in the region, and both industries depend on the Tongass remaining intact, according to an analysis from Southeast Conference, a regional business group.

 And environmental groups — including Earthjustice, a legal nonprofit that fought the Bush administration’s attempt to rollback the rule — have already vowed to fight.